Robert-3491/content-aggregator/README.md

 - 480p & 720p results
 - results that do not contain the search query
 - 0 seeds results
-- episodes results is "Series" search mode is selected
+- episodes results if "Series" search mode is selected
   <br/>

 ## Search result testing: